NOAA-CO-OPS/NOAA-WL-AI/README.md

 * Git repository: https://github.com/greg-dusek/NOAA-WL-AI
 * Google doc: https://docs.google.com/document/d/1YvMKjcHizZp5HMJsiyQvzoB4vWxkbQqT-bZIJAyaHAY/edit

+### Important Note
+Please leave this initial jupyter notebooks I developed un-edited, as I want to retain those results for future reference.
+Instead please create new notebooks if attempting new approaches or using new data.
+Thanks!

 ### Goal

 To create an AI system which will complete much of the manual processing and verification steps presently needed for NOAA 6 minute water level observations.
 The system should be able to: 1) successfully classify 6 minute water level observations from the primary sensor as good or bad and 2) fill gaps in the resultant time series following standard CO-OPS protocols.
 The system should be able to perform both of these steps in near real-time and at an accuracy level close to what is done by humans.